andynur/fiber-boilerplate/README.md

 * Easy and Almost Zero Downtime Production Deployment with Makefile

 # Installation
-* Clone the repo `git clone https://github.com/sujit-baniya/fiber-boilerplate.git`
+* Clone the repo `git clone https://github.com/andynur/fiber-boilerplate.git`
 * Make sure you have installed: Redis, MySQL or Postgres
 * Copy .env.sample to .env
-* To build the frontend, install nodejs
-* Then run `npm install` and `npm run prod`
 * Your server should be up now

 Thanks to following libraries: